 Network segmentation can boost your overall security policy by limiting access privileges to those who need it, protecting the network from widespread cyberattacks and enabling better network performance by reducing the number of users in specific zones.

 Learn More About Network Segmentation

-Network segmentation is covered in the new CompTIA Security+ (SY0-601), which comes out next month.
+Network segmentation is covered in the new CompTIA Security+ (SY0-601).

 Specifically, it’s covered by the following topics within Exam Objective 3.3: Given a scenario, implement secure network designs: